 Several of the stages may be completed simultaneously but do not think that by skipping any stage you will get your registration through any faster or be able to beat the D.V.L.A. ‘system.’
 It will be guaranteed that any stage not completed correctly and fully will end up with the D.V.L.A. just returning all your paperwork.
 You will have wasted your time and postage and have to check through the rejection reason(s) to make sure you have everything completed to their satisfaction before re-applying.

 Here is a list of the things you must do and have in place to get your Solex registered.
-If any of the information contained below is in any way inaccurate (I have tried my best!), please e-mail me (Paul G) at: [email protected] with the problem and I will update the information for the benefit of all future Solex owners.
+If any of the information contained below is in any way inaccurate (I have tried my best!), please e-mail me (Paul G) using the mail box in my profile area with the problem and I will update the information for the benefit of all future Solex owners.

 - H.M.R.C.
 NOVA 1

 Probably the most important first thing to do is notify H.M.R.C. that you have a Solex.
 This is done via the NOVA 1 (Notification Of Vehicles Arrivals) system.
 Your Solex will be old and, almost without exception, there will be no V.A.T. to pay but you must still fill in the NOVA 1 form and get it processed.
 Without the NOVA 1 being signed off, the D.V.L.A. will not even bother to look at your V55/5 registration application!

 link below to access the H.M.R.C. website and start the ball rolling.
 Don’t

 delay as there are a few stories floating around of threats of fines from

 H.M.R.C. against new owners for failing to declare their Solex within 14 days